gfaceys/hbia/content/directory/augusta-43/index.md

 buildingMailingList: null
 ---
 More years in dentistry than you have teeth, Dr. Guy is on top on his craft and his wit.
-Don't expect him to laugh at his own jokes, but you will ;) A womderful family practice at the corner of Augusta and John Streets.
+Don't expect him to laugh at his own jokes, but you will ;) A wonderful family practice at the corner of Augusta and John Streets.